What Is an Industrial Contractor? A Simple Explainer

 First things first: any industrial contractor you consider must have a stellar record with the Occupational Safety and Health Administration (OSHA).
 This is the baseline.
 Look for contractors who go beyond the minimum requirements.
 For example, some companies earn special recognition for their proactive safety programs that effectively control workplace hazards.
 Don’t be afraid to ask for their safety records, including their Experience Modification Rate (EMR).
 An EMR below 1.0 is a strong indicator that their safety performance is better than the industry average.
 This isn't just about avoiding fines; it’s a clear sign of a deeply ingrained safety culture.

-Look into Their Safety Training
+Ask About Their Safety Training

 A compliant record is great, but it’s often the result of consistent, high-quality training.
 Ask potential contractors about their safety training and apprenticeship programs.
 Do they offer paid, hands-on training for skilled trades like pipefitting, electrical work, and millwrighting?
 A company that invests in its people’s skills is also investing in the safety and quality of your project.
 This commitment shows they are dedicated to building a competent and safety-conscious workforce from the ground up.
 A well-trained team is less likely to make mistakes and is better equipped to handle the unique challenges of an industrial site.